nugrezo/threadify-client/README.md

 Once your pull request is approved, it will be merged into the main repository.

 Thank you for your contributions!
-Your efforts contribute to the growth and improvement of the Forum-System project.
+Your efforts contribute to the growth and improvement of the Threadify project.

 ## 10 - License

-The Forum-System project is licensed under the forum-system_joz].
+The Threadify project is licensed under the Threadify_joz].
 This license grants users the freedom to use, modify, and distribute the software within the terms specified in the license document.

 ## 11 - Acknowledgments

-I would like to express my gratitude to individuals and organizations that have contributed directly or indirectly to the development and success of the Forum-System project.
+I would like to express my gratitude to individuals and organizations that have contributed directly or indirectly to the development and success of the Threadify project.
 Their support and inspiration have played a crucial role in shaping the project into what it is today.

 Special thanks to:

 **Sam Williams**: Inspired me throughout the project and gave me an ultimate guide to build front-end and back-end guides.

 Your commitment and contributions are highly appreciated, and I extend my sincere thanks to everyone who has been part of this journey.
-The collaborative spirit of the community has made the Forum-System project possible and continues to drive its growth and success.
+The collaborative spirit of the community has made the Threadify project possible and continues to drive its growth and success.
 .